hughsk/reductionist/README.md

 stream.write(5); // 15
 ```

+Passing an error to the callback's first parameter will cause the stream to
+emit it and stop accepting input.

 By default, reductionist will output the new value of `memo` each time it
 changes.
-But by passing `{ every: false }`, the stream will only emit a single
+But by passing `{ every: false }` as an option, the stream will only
-data event, once it's been closed: the final value for `memo`.
+emit a single data event, once it's been closed: the final value for `memo`.

 ``` javascript
 var reduce = require('reductionist')